 Add a touch of frost to your dark blonde hair with iced latte brown, a color combination that ruled social media all summer.
 If cool shades are most likely to flatter you coloring, this is the color to choose.

-Grey doesn’t have to mean one-dimensional.
-This dark brown and gray mix takes the grey hair color trend and flips it on its head, creating a youthful and multidimensional shade.
+Gray doesn’t have to mean one-dimensional.
+This dark brown and gray mix takes the gray hair color trend and flips it on its head, creating a youthful and multidimensional shade.

 Love pastel hair colors, but not so sure about the maintenance routine they require?
 Minimize the time and effort involved with a pastel that blends into a dark brown base color.
 As an added bonus, it’s a more understated look.

 When winter settles in, all we wish for is cashmere blanket to wrap ourselves in.
 Think of warm brown as its hair color equivalent—at least in coziness.
 Be sure to schedule a consultation appointment ahead of your color service to ensure your stylist has time to tailor your color to your skin tone.

 Good hair day by @kim.m.r_blo.

 In the wide world of hair color, auburn really is one of the greats.
 This shade adds a touch of elegance to any dark brown ‘do—not to mention, a reflective glint of red every time your hair moves.

 Good hair day by @twyllajane.